 The station is being built to support the growing development in the area and to provide customers with convenient access to the SkyTrain network.
 This exciting project will deliver a safe, efficient, and environmentally sustainable transportation option for the Capstan Village area, which projects up to 16,000 residents once nearby developments are completed.

-TransLink has worked closely with the City of Richmond to advance our design work.
-The station will be integrated with the nearby roads and buildings, and will meet the City’s objectives for the area, such as developing connected, transit-oriented neighbourhoods.
+TransLink has worked closely with the City of Richmond on the design of the station.
+It will be integrated with the nearby roads and buildings, and will meet the City’s objectives for the area, such as developing connected, transit-oriented neighbourhoods.

 Public engagement (Nov.
 16 to 23, 2020)

-Share project status update and include illustrations of different views of the station.
+Shared project status update and included illustrations of different views of the station.

 Station design completion (summer 2021)

-The full station design is expected to complete in early summer.
+The full station design was completed in early summer.

-The station is expected to be open to customers early in 2023.
+The station is projected to open in early 2024.

 How did we get here?